cpske/ISP/software-process/index.md

 A good process helps to:

 - structure development so you get the most done while maintaining quality

   - use iterative development with short iterations and specific milestones
   - have defined roles and responsibilities
-   - incorporate practices to make development more efficient or to produce good quality software
-       - make "pull requests", code review, and unit testing a part of the workflow
+  - use "pull requests", code review, and unit testing in your workflow
-       - "retrospective" meeting after each iteration to improve process
+  - "retrospective" meeting after each iteration to improve your process
-       - use continuous integration (CI) to automatically build and test your software
+  - continuous integration (CI) to automatically test your software
-       - tracking of issues and defects
+  - track issues and defects

 - make routine decisions automatic so you don't waste time deciding them

-       - a defined set of process steps,
-       - defined workflow for version control (Github Flow)
+- define the steps to perform an action or task (don't reinvent the wheel)
-       - checklist of things to do for a code review
+  - checklist of things to do
+  - "script" of steps for a task or meeting

 - provide data and guidance for improving the process
-       - keep a record of defects and their causes

 ### Summary of Software Process

 Software process models view a process as **activities** broken down into smaller, more specific and tangible **actions** and/or **tasks**.

-Activities, actions, and tasks depend on some inputs including work products, guidance, standards, checklists, and more, collectively called **artifacts**.
-There is also some output, also a work product.
+Activities, actions, and tasks use some inputs including work products, guidance, standards, checklists, and more, collectively called **artifacts**.
+The output of the activity, action, or task is a **work product**.

 For any activity, action, or task you need a clear *goal* and a way to know when the task is "done".
 That is, an *evaluation criteria*.

-In the Waterfall Model, activities match phases of the project life cycle.
+In the Waterfall Model, activities are the phases of the project life cycle.
 Ideally, a project would progress linearly from the Requirements phase through Maintenance.
-In practice, its often necessary to backtrack to previous phases to correct errors or deficiencies.
-This often leads to schedule and cost overrun.
+In practice, it is often necessary to **backtrack** to previous phases to correct errors or deficiencies.
+This leads to schedule and cost overrun.

 In Waterfall or any linear process, engineers feel compelled to "get it right" the first time,